 When it comes to the best time to visit a hair transplant clinic, the general opinion is that it’s the warmer months.
-A lot of people visit clinics far from their homes to get the best service, which is much easier in the sun than snow!
+For one thing, a lot of people visit clinics far from their homes to get the best service, which is much easier in the sun than in the snow.

 Summer is also a time when it’s normal to take time off of work and break your routine.
-If you need to take time off of work to let your scalp heal, it’s natural to think of the summer months.
-If you’ve got kids, it’s also nice not to have to do the school run whilst you’re recovering.
+If you need to take time off work to let your scalp heal, it’s natural to think of the summer months.
+And if you’ve got kids, it’s also nice not to have to do the school run whilst you’re recovering.

 During summer, we sweat more, which can make the healing process a bit more difficult.
 To stop the bacteria from your sweat becoming a problem, you might have to clean the area more frequently or avoid activities that could make you sweat.
 You also have to be careful with sun exposure as you don’t want your healing scalp to be exposed to harmful UV rays.

-During winter, the colder weather means you won’t sweat so much and keeping your scalp cleaner will be a whole lot easier.
+During winter, the colder weather means you won’t sweat so much.
+Keeping your scalp cleaner will be a whole lot easier.

-The most important thing you can do is choose the right surgeon.
+The most important thing you can do is choose the right surgeon and clinic.
 Finding someone who’s qualified, experienced, and trusted is the best way to make sure your transplant is a success.
 They will take all of your lifestyle needs into consideration and let you know the best time and way to proceed with your surgery.

 To see how the Wimpole Clinic has helped dozens of people achieve the hair they want, take a look at our hair transplant reviews.